wr0ngway/lumber/README.md

  * add lumber to your Gemfile
  * bundle install
  * run the lumber generator, rails generate lumber, to get a basic config/log4r.yml
+ * enable lumber in your rails project

- * enable lumber in your config/application.rb:
+To enable lumber in your rails project, add to your config/application.rb:

     # To expose custom variables in log4r.yml
     # config.lumber.some_option = "some_value